 - Sound quality—Unbalanced or extreme sound fluctuations distract audiences.
 Your IT department can help by researching the best mics available and ensuring that none of the other technology in the room will distract from the broadcast.

 Broadcast meetings are a great format for getting messages out to large audiences, no matter where they are.
-But low-quality presentations are a surefire way to lose attendee attention.
+But low-quality online presentations are a surefire way to lose attendee attention.
 Equipped to reach up to 10,000 attendees in a secure and familiar platform, Skype Meeting Broadcast puts two paramount features first: ease of use and meeting quality.
 By mastering professional-quality broadcast techniques, you can create engaging online broadcasts for any audience.
-For additional insights on how to effectively and efficiently create the best possible meetings for your organization, check out “The Ultimate Meeting Guide.”

 The Growth Center does not constitute professional tax or financial advice.
 You should contact your own tax or financial professional to discuss your situation.